brooms/vault-standalone/README.md

 Ansible plays to deploy a Docker image of Vault, initialise and seed it with an initial set of secrets.

 The intent is for this instance of Vault to be the single source of truth for secrets.
-This instance may be used to seed other Vault instances.
+This instance may be used to seed other Vault instances in a development environment.

 ## Deployment
 ![Deployment](images/deployment-topology.png)